consumer awareness

 COPRA is an act of the parliament of India enacted in 1986 to protect the interests of consumers in India.
 It was amended in 2019.

-This act is like a weapon in the hands of consumers to fight against exploitation by manufacturers and sellers.
+This act is like a weapon in the hands of consumers to fight against exploitation manufacturers and sellers.

 In addition, it sets various rules and regulations for consumers, sellers and producers in India.
 Also, it provides provisions to establish various institutions like Consumer Courts, Central Consumer Protection Authority.